Beakerboy/VBA-Math-Objects/README.md

  Setup
 -----

-Open Microsoft Visual Basic For Applications and import each cls and bas and frm file into a new project.
+Open Microsoft Visual Basic For Applications and import each cls and bas file into a new project.
 Name the project VBA-Math-Objects and save it as an xlam file.
 Enable the addin.
 Within Microsoft Visual Basic For Applications, select Tools>References and ensure that  "Microsoft ActiveX Data Objects x.x Library", "Microsoft Scripting Runtime", and VBA-Math-Objects is selected.

  Testing
  -----